jstephensdev/ad-free-typing/README.md

 7. 4 differet text modes
 8. store and limit to 12 stats in localstorage
 9. clear all stats in localstorage
+10. a better transition experience when a round is complete
+11. client side routing with redux

 ## Incomplete Features